-BOOKKEEPING shows the business's degree of performance, solvency and liquidity.
+BOOKKEEPING means keeping a record of a company's financial transactions, performance, solvency, and liquidity.

 BREAK-EVEN POINT means the theoretical level of net sales where the business has a zero result, i.e. it makes no profit and no loss.